Where To Stay In The Bahamas? The 14 Best Islands To Visit

 It is somewhere in between when it comes to the more developed and unspoiled islands, which makes it suitable for travellers who want the best of both worlds.
 Bimini makes it easy to get through winter for travellers from colder places as there as lots of opportunities to lounge beachside on this island or explore local restaurants and bars.
 The population of Bimini is about 1,988 people, and by the time you’re ready to leave, you’ll probably have encountered a good percentage of them!
 While you’re there though, you may want to find out if there’s any truth to the olden fable of Bimini being home to the Fountain of Youth (enter Juan Ponce De Leon!) because really and truly, who wouldn’t want a splash of that?

-Main points of interest in Bimini: Limestone Well (Fountain of Youth), Great Isaac Cay Lighthouse, Honeymoon Harbor Beach, Bimini Sands Beach, Radio Beach, Bimini War Memorial & Heroes Park, Bimini Craft Center, Alive Town Beach, Bimini Museum.
+Main points of interest in Bimini: Limestone Well (Fountain of Youth), Great Isaac Cay Lighthouse, Honeymoon Harbour Beach, Bimini Sands Beach, Radio Beach, Bimini War Memorial & Heroes Park, Bimini Craft Centre, Alive Town Beach, Bimini Museum.

 Grand Bahama